zilexa/Homeserver/Recommendations.md

 4. Error-correcting memory (non-registered/unbuffered ECC RAM) - even normal computers should have this.
 Prevents data and disk corruption issues.

+5. If you do have an addiction to the highest speed, even though NVME/PCI Express is not recommended for data storage (see Storage section), go for a Motherboard with PCI-Express bifurcation support.
+In the future when ssds become cheaper, you can replace SATA drives for M.2 drives.
+You can insert 4 M.2 SSDs with full PCIe 4x speed in a PCIe 16x port.
+With the Fujitsu/Kontron 3644 motherboard, you can add in total 5x NVME PCI Express 3.0 x4 M.2 SSDs with full speed in addition to the 6 SATA slots.

+## Power consumption
+7. PicoPSU-90 & Leicke 120W adapter - extremely efficient at low power consumption.
+Normal PSUs are only efficient at higher consumption levels (doesn't make sense for a 24/7 homeserver).

+## Storage
+- For the OS and applications, use an NVME drive, for example M.2 PCI Express 3.0 x4 are common.
+- Samsung PM981a, WesternDigital SN730, Kioxia G6 are examples of M.2 NVME ssds that have low idle power consumption.
+There are big differences, look for Anandtech, Tomshardware reviews.
+Most other reviewers do not test idle power consumption at all!
+Even though on a 24x7 system, this will be THE power consumption 90% of the time.
+- For data storage, backups etc use SATA instead of NVME: SATA SSDs offer plenty of speed and use less power.
+They are also cheaper.
+There are very little usecases for NVME/PCI Express drives in a NAS/Homeserver.
-5. 2.5" harddrives - compared to 3.5" they use up to 5 times less power, even when idle.
+- When using harddisks, go for 2.5" instead of 3.5" because they use up to 5 times less power, even when idle.
 Instead of buying the SATA harddisks, buy the Seagate Portable Drive or Seagate Backup Plus 4TB or 5TB: they cost half the price and contain a normal SATA controller.
 Just remove them from the usb case first.

-6. Samsung PM981a or WesternDigital SN550 ssd for system/os - they have the lowest idle power consumption (tomshardware.com).

-7. PicoPSU-90 & Leicke 120W adapter - extremely efficient at low power consumption.
-Normal PSUs are only efficient at higher consumption levels (doesn't make sense for a 24/7 homeserver).

-Optional:
-- WesternDigital SN550 1tb ssd for a fast cache to complement the 2.5" disks.
-- Motherboard with PCI-Express bifurcation support.
-In the future when ssds become cheaper, you can replace drives for M.2 drives.
-You can insert 4 M.2 SSDs with full PCIe 4x speed in a PCIe 16x port.
-With the 3644 motherboard, you can add in total 5 M.2 SSDs with full speed, in addition to the M.2 port on the motherboard and 6 SATA slots.
-This allows you to transform your server into an SSD-based server in 5-10 years.